Last Updated on

 As both the Standard Labradoodle and the Australian Labradoodles are very intelligent and clever, training them is a breeze with consistency.

 Go for some positive reinforcement training by rewarding your pup with treats, toys, or some simple praises.
 Doing so encourages your dog to behave in the manner you want them, and it’s the most effective way of shaping or changing your pet’s behavior.

 Training also helps tame their hunting instincts, which is essential when you want a family dog as opposed to a working/hunting dog.

 The grooming needs of both breeds will depend on the coat type.
 Both dogs require regular brushing.
 The curlier the coat, the most often you’ll need to brush as a straight coat will likely shed a bit, but curly coats won’t shed as often.
 To prevent mats, you must brush frequently.

 Additionally, trimming nails and hair is essential to keep your pup in the best shape.

-And lastly, taking your pup to professional groomers every 4-6 weeks is best to keep your designer dog looking their best!
+And lastly, taking your pup to professional groomers every 6 to 8 weeks is best to keep this designer dog looking its best!

 Australian Labradoodle vs Labradoodle: Health Issues